 To sum things up, the best way to realize your ideal body conditioning is to cultivate a very vivid picture in your mind of what you want your body to look like.
-Maybe look through some bodybuilding or fitness magazines, and find an image that best represents the type of conditioning you desire to reach.
+Look through bodybuilding or fitness magazines, and find an image that best represents the conditioning you desire.

 Most of all, be realistic.
 Don’t choose a picture of Mr. Olympia.
 Think more along the lines of fitness star Greg Plitt.
 Continue to work hard, tweaking your training regimen and diet as needed to propel you closer to your goal.
 Measure your progress simply by looking in the mirror and making note of improvements in detail as you see it.

 Taking weekly progress photos can also be very helpful.
-Just be sure to take them in the same place and under the same type of lighting so your progress photos are consistent.
+Just be sure to take them in the same place and lighting so your progress photos are consistent.

-As long as your training and diet are on point, there’s no reason why you shouldn’t be able to hit your goal!
+As long as your training and diet are on point, you should definitely hit your goal!